skulljs/skulljs.github.io/docs/deployment/docker.markdown

 1. Enter the name of the app
 1. Enter the ip or the name of the remote server which you want to deploy your app
 1. Enter the port of the remote server which you want to deploy your app
-1. Select which hypertext transfer protocol do you want to use (https need sslcert)
+1. Select which hypertext transfer protocol do you want to use (select https require the previous step)
 1. Select DOCKER when the CLI ask for manager

 ---